joaogenio/openttd-portuguese-trainset/readme.txt

 2.3 Usage
 ---------
-To see all trains in this set select year 2500, set "vehicles never expire" to true and enter any electic track depot.
+To see all trains in this set select a high year (e.g. 2500), set "vehicles never expire" to true and enter any electic track depot.